Skip to content

 test

 I’ve always found it fitting to compare chess to a language.
 It can hardly be enjoyed by people who do not understand it.
-It demands continuous practice or your proficiency will fade.
+It demands continuous practice, or your proficiency will fade.
 And, not least of all, it takes two fluent speakers to create a good conversation.
 I’ve had a mixed relationship with chess over the years.
 I’ve had my past with chess clubs and tournaments, but the drain on my personal time was too significant to stick to it over the years.
-Most of my friends do not play, and meeting those who do gets more difficult by the year, as lives change and responsibilities pile up.
+Most of my friends do not play, and meeting those who do get more difficult by the year as lives change and responsibilities pile up.
 Then there is, of course, the internet.
 Nowadays, people who need their regular dose of chess generally retreat to online platforms.
-This might be extremely convenient – as one can play anywhere, anytime – but something is lost on the way.
+This might be incredibly convenient – as one can play anywhere, anytime – but something is lost on the way.

 As I was sitting there, at Union Square Park, in the heart of one of the most awe-inspiring cities of the world, sacrificing pawns, knights and queens alike, bantering and laughing with complete strangers, I was reminded once again: it’s a sad thing if you can’t share your passions with likeminded people.